shahmeer-11/LBA_sms_project/README.md

 * **80% Warning Flag State:** Dynamically changes machine states to alert users before hitting limits.
 * **Interactive GUI App:** A live desktop application built with Tkinter that analyzes your text character-by-character in real-time.

-## How to Run
-1. Open `lba_enforcer.py` in Visual Studio Code.
-2. Run the script to launch the interactive GUI window.